anish-bhattacharya/evfly/README.md

 You will also need to download our Unity resources and binaries.
 Download `simulation/flightrender.tar` (443MB) from [Datashare](https://upenn.app.box.com/v/evfly-grasp-rpg) and then:
 ```
-tar -xvf <path/to/flightrender.tar> -C flightmare/flightrender
+tar -xvf <path/to/flightrender.tar> -C flightmare/flightrender --strip-components=1
 ```

-Then, install the dependencies via a given script:
+Then, build the workspace:
 ```
 bash setup_ros.bash
 cd ../..